eduardoboucas/buildtimes/posts/2017-09-25-svg-clip-path-logo-colour/2017-09-25-svg-clip-path-logo-colour.md

 During my tests, it worked beautifully in Chrome, but it was quite jittery in Safari.

-{% include helpers/image.html name="first-approach.mov" caption="Animating the position looks jittery in Safari" %}
+{% include helpers/video.html, name:"first-approach.mov" , aption=:Animating the position looks jittery in Safari" %}

 ## Attempt #2: SVG clip-path